 You may not show up the day of your arrival and expect to receive a housing reservation that day.
 Your housing arrangements must be confirmed prior to arrival.

 In most cases, students classified as freshman students are required to live on campus.
 More about this as well as the housing application can be found at: Student Housing Applications

-If you are living in an on-campus residence hall, you will soon receive further instructions from us on how you may purchase bedding in advance by ordering a bedroom and bathroom pack.
+If you are living in an on-campus residence hall, please check the surveys in the emails sent to you from us about on how you may purchase bedding in advance by ordering a bedroom and bathroom pack.
 Due to the unique size of the beds in on-campus residence halls, the bedroom and bathroom pack is only available to order for those who are living in on-campus residence halls.